- An estimated 48,610 people living in the United States will be diagnosed with leukemia in 2013.

-- In 2011, males are expected to account for more than 57 percent of new cases of leukemia.
+- In 2013, males are expected to account for approximately 57 percent of new cases of leukemia.

 Incidence by Age Group

-- Leukemia is the most common type of cancer in children and adolescents ages 0 to 19 years, accounting for 27 percent of all types of cancer occuring among children and adolescents younger than 20 years.
+- Leukemia is the most common type of cancer in children and adolescents younger than 20 years, accounting for 26.7 percent of all types of cancer occuring among children and adolescents younger than 20 years.

-- About 34 percent of cancers in children and adolescents aged 0 to 14 years are leukemia.
+- About 32 percent of estimated cancer cases in children and adolescents younger than 15 years are leukemia.

 Adolescents and Young Adults

-- ALL incidence is higher in children and adolescents from 0 to 14 years old than it is in people aged 15 years old through adulthood.
+- ALL incidence is higher in children and adolescents younger than 15 years than it is in people ages 15 years old through young adulthood.

-- AML incidence is lower in children and adolescents from 0 to 14 years old than it is in people aged 15 years old through young adulthood.
+- AML incidence is lower in children and adolescents younger than 15 years than it is in people ages 15 years old through young adulthood.